mhaun/open-enrollment-foundations-march-2015/README.md

-# open-enrollment-foundations-march-2015
+# open enrollment foundations march 2015
-Sample repository for the March Open Enrollment foundations class
+Sample Repository for the March Open Enrollment Foundations Class adding this line also